nuprl/website/blog/_src/posts/2017-08-24-closure-conversion-coyoneda.md

 let x = 3 in ([x: 3], \lambda env, y. let x = env.x in x + y)
 ```

-(here we could obviously substitute `x` in but closures are
-needed when `x` is a dynamic input).
 Can we give a type to the resulting code?
-The source program had type
+The source program has type
-`Number -> Number`, but the target had a type more like
+`Number -> Number`, but the target has a type more like

 ```
 { x: Number} \times ({x : Number} \times Number -> Number).